TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## TSIG generation

-Transactional Signature [Wikipedia - TSIG](https://en.wikipedia.org/wiki/TSIG) will be used to validate that the Terraform script has approval to add, delete and update DNS records within the
+Transactional Signature [Wikipedia - TSIG](https://en.wikipedia.org/wiki/TSIG) will be used to validate that the Terraform script has approval to add, delete and update DNS records within the 2 virtual machines above.
+Below is the script we can run to get a `tsig-key` which we can assign to our zone files to allow Terraform/DNS to perform its infrastructure changes.